Formulae in noncommutative Hodge theory: Graphical sign convention

 \subsection{The idea}

-The idea is to represent multilinear operations, such as the $A_\infty$ operations $\mu^s(a_1,\ldots,a_s)$, by a diagram as in Figure \ref{fig:ainf}, which we call a \emph{sign diagram}.
+The idea is to represent compositions of multilinear operations by a diagram as in Figure \ref{fig:ainfmultifun}, which we call a \emph{sign diagram}.
 The inputs will always be at the top of the diagram, and the outputs at the bottom.
 Strands in the diagram are allowed to cross, but no three strands should meet at a point.

-Each strand in the diagram is oriented (from input to output), and carries an integer degree.
+Each strand in the diagram is oriented (from input to output), and carries a degree.
 By convention, strands which correspond to morphisms in our $A_\infty$ category will carry their \emph{reduced} degree, $|a|' := |a| - 1$.
 Also by convention, the sum of the degrees of the edges coming into each vertex must be equal to the sum of the degrees going out.
-In particular, the $A_\infty$ operations $\mu^s$ have degree $1$ (with respect to the reduced degree), which is why we add the additional incoming red strand in Figure \ref{fig:ainf}.
-By convention, all red strands will carry degree $+1$.
+This convention forces us to add a red strand coming into each vertex, carrying the degree of the corresponding operation (we omit it when the degree is zero).
+This is the case, for example, for the $A_\infty$ operations $\mu^s$, which have degree $1$ with respect to the reduced degree.

 To any sign diagram $D$, we associate a sign $\sigma(D) \in \Z/2$, as follows: to each crossing of strands, we associate the product of the degrees of those strands (the Koszul sign associated to commuting the corresponding two variables).
 Then $\sigma(D)$ is the sum of these signs, over all crossings in the diagram.